julienreszka/julienreszka/notes/Dos-and-donts-of-hiring.md

 ## Job openings

-Make sure that the company remains attractive to potential candidates.
+Make sure that the company remains reactive to potential candidates.

 ### Inboxes